Barbora827/Project4-3rdsemester/README.md

 # Project4-3rdsemester
-A final project of the 3rd semester - an IoT "Smart Home" system for reptiles with a website.
+A final project of the 3rd semester - an embedded "Smart Home" system for reptiles with a website.

 This is the code for a "Smart Home for reptiles" prototype which I co-developed.